dreams-from-dust/Business-Name-Generator/README.md

 * CSS3
 * JavaScript

-### Live Demo

-You can view a live demonstration of this project here: [https://dreams-from-dust.github.io/Business-Name-Generator/](https://dreams-from-dust.github.io/Business-Name-Generator/)

 ### Getting Started

 Simply clone this repository to your local machine and open the `index.html` file in your web browser.